Crate training your Lab puppy, why you should and a guide on how

 The first few times you put your puppy in the crate, he/she may cry, whine or bark for a while.
 That is natural and nothing to be worried about.
 Simply walk away from the crate and allow the puppy to settle down.
 Depending on the nature of your puppy this may take a few minutes to an hour or more.

 It is vital that you stay away from the crate during this time.
-Each time the puppy sees you or hears you, he/she will likely start crying and whining again.
+Each time the puppy sees you, hears you, or smells you, he/she will likely start crying and whining again.
 Do not let your puppy out or pet him/her while your puppy is carrying on with noise inside the crate.
 The puppy must learn that noise will not get him/her out of the crate.

 If you follow this advice, your puppy will quickly learn to be content in the crate and over time the noise will become less and less until they finally understand they must stay in the crate.